stantona/stantona.github.com/source/_posts/2012-12-12-a-tale-of-two-object-models-javascript-and-ruby.markdown

 The current context is the object referenced by `simple_obj`.
 The current context is an important concept in both JS and Ruby (which is where the `this` and `self` keywords come into play), and we will cover this in part two when we look at object creation.

 Remember when I said that instance variables are private to the object?
 Well this is not quite true.
-Ruby gives you a lot of power and has some interesting methods that allow you to peak inside the object:
+Ruby gives you a lot of power and has some interesting methods that allow you to peek inside the object:

 ``` ruby
 [1] pry(main)> simple_obj = Simple.new